 At first, proceeding from the problems of our own age, it seemed clear as daylight to me that the gradual widening of the present merely temporary and social difference between the Capitalist and the Labourer, was the key to the whole position.

 For those familiar with the text, more revelations were to follow.
 In particular the horrible truth of the relationship between the Eloi and Morlock—though strictly speaking, the Morlocks, given that they have speciated and are no longer of a natural kind with the Eloi, are more subterranean cowboys than cannibals.
-Nonetheless, what remains consistent across the Time Traveller’s speculations, and the successive revelations of his errors, is the single “truth” that any human society derived of the struggle against material want and natural alienation, is doomed:
+Nonetheless, what remains consistent across the Time Traveller’s speculations, and the successive revelations of his errors, is the single “truth” that any human society deprived of the struggle against material want and natural alienation, is doomed:

 I grieved to think how brief the dream of the human intellect had been.
 It had committed suicide.
 It had set itself steadfastly towards comfort and ease, a balanced society with security and permanency as its watchword, it had attained its hopes—to come to this at last.
 Once, life and property must have reached almost absolute safety.
 The rich had been assured of his wealth and comfort, the toiler assured of his life and work.
 No doubt in that perfect world there had been no unemployed problem, no social question left unsolved.
 And a great quiet had followed.